idio-lang/DIPS/idio-source/implementing-idio/r0.1/vtables.rst

 We can also increment a usage counter whenever this method is looked up.
-Post-lookup, the code can quietly "bubble-up" the method in the vtable's array of ``idio_vtable_entry_t``'s so that next time the most used methods are found sooner rather than later.
+Post-lookup, the code can quietly "bubble-up" the method in the vtable's array of ``idio_vtable_entry_t``'s so that next time the most looked for methods are found sooner rather than later.

 idio_vtable_method_t
 --------------------